 When your coach is not connected to a city water supply, water is supplied from the fresh water tank by a water system demand pump.
-A demand pump is designed to run only when a faucet is turned on and shut off soon after the faucet is turned off.
-When you turn a faucet on, the pump will begin to run, and it will continue to run as long as the faucet is open.
+A demand pump is designed to run only when you are using water.
+This is what happens when you turn a faucet on - the water line pressure drops and the pump begins to run, and will continue to run as long as the faucet is open.
+When you turn the faucet off, the water line pressure builds up and the pump shuts itself off.